 8. Avoid Eating In Fancy Restaurants

 It’s a sacrifice you have to make if you’re trying to plan a trip to Florida on a budget.
-Ready-made food in restaurants are great but also expensive.
+Ready-made food in restaurants is great, but can get expensive.

 Instead, plan to visit a grocery store and make simple meals like sandwiches.
 If you do want to eat out, you could allow yourselves to eat one meal out per day.